Why Do People Not Like Me?

 10. You Like To Complain

 Complaining is never positive.
 People enjoy being around positive people.
 Of course, even positive people have bad days and complain about not feeling well or that their world isn’t that great that day.
 There are millions of people living through horrible things.
 Those people chose how they’re going to deal with those things.
-Some choose to be positive, while others prefer to complain about every little thing.
-People don’t like to be around others that always find the negative in everything.
-Others are empathetic and want to fix your world.
-If your world always needs fixing, others start to back away from you.
+Some choose to be positive, while other people prefer to complain about every little thing.
+People don’t like to be around buzzkills that always find the negative in everything.
+Some are empathetic and want to fix your world.
+If your world always needs fixing, though, they will start to back away from you.
 They do not want to feel blue all of the time.
-Always complaining leaves others with a sense of sadness and helplessness that they cannot fix your problems.
+Constant complaining leaves your companions with a sense of sadness and helplessness as they cannot always your problems.

 11. You Dislike Yourself